TimeMachine1994/081925-SvelteTweb/ADMIN_REFACTOR_1_ARCHITECTURE.md

 ## Overview

-This document outlines the information architecture and navigation refactor for the TributeStream admin dashboard, based on our Firestore collections and enterprise admin UI best practices.
+This document outlines the information architecture and navigation refactor for the Tributestream admin dashboard, based on our Firestore collections and enterprise admin UI best practices.

 ---